Jump to Section

 Install-Package Microsoft.AspNet.Web.Optimization

-This file acts as the control center for your scripts and their bundles.
+This file serves as the central hub for managing your bundles.

 public class BundleConfig